The Bible records for us a tale of two kings, Rehoboam and Jehoshaphat. Rehoboam was Solomon’s son, but the scripture tells us that

 God had earlier told Israel through Moses that this is what would happen to them, if they turned away from Him.
 He said that

 …if you do not obey the Lord your God, to observe to do all His commandments and His statutes with which I charge you today, that all these curses will come upon you and overtake you…the Lord shall cause you to be defeated before your enemies… (Deut.28:15, 25).

 The scripture tells us that Rehoboam “…did evil because he did not set his heart to seek the Lord” (II Chron.12:14).
 God’s commentary on what had happened to Israel was this: “…they will become his [Shishak’s] slaves so that they will learn the difference between My service and the service of the kingdoms of the countries” (II Chron.12:8).

 Is there a similarity between the experience of Judah under Rehoboam, and the world of the twentieth and twenty-first centuries?
-The implementation of political atheism (such as socialism, fascism, feminism and environmentalism) hostile to God and the family, constant wars (including the First and Second World Wars), the incessant abuse by governments of their people leading to genocide, murders and enslavement of peoples on a scale never seen before in history, manipulation of national economies by governments for short-term political gain, leading to economic catastrophies such as the Great Depression, unprecedented rates of taxation, along with a host of other evils.
+The implementation of political atheism (such as communism, fascism, feminism and environmentalism) hostile to God and the family, constant wars (including the First and Second World Wars), the incessant abuse by governments of their people leading to genocide, murders and enslavement of peoples on a scale never seen before in history, manipulation of national economies by governments for short-term political gain, leading to economic catastrophies such as the Great Depression, unprecedented rates of taxation, along with a host of other evils.

 The lesson?
 When people and nations turn from God, they run into bondage.

 Judah’s experience under Rehoboam can be contrasted with her experience under Jehoshaphat, located in II Chronicles 17.
 Jehoshaphat:

 - … followed the example of his father David’s earlier days (v.3).